Bengals Cutdown Day Reveals Some Key Tells About A Deep and Skilled Roster - CLNS Media

 “I think to get more specific, I think that d-line room does a really good job of bringing those guys along.
 Zach Carter and Jeff Gunter, just as you watch those interactions, and what they’re learning from those guys, I think that’s a really good example of those veteran d-linemen knowing how critical these guys are going to be to our depth because you’re going to need it at some point.
 That really, you can speak about the entirety of our team that way.
 Really proud of the way that the guys have taken those guys under their arms.”

 There were certainly eyebrows raised when two talented rookies (Kendric Pryor and Kwamie Lassiter II) and two experienced players (Mike Thomas and Trenton Irwin) were cut from this group.
 Pryor and Lassiter are certainly candidates to return on the practice squad which is why it’s premature to lose your mind over cuts.
 The Bengals certainly would like to keep a player like Pryor but when you keep a rookie free agent, it’s usually out of serious depth need.
-The Bengals feel like Trent Thomas and Stanley Morgan is enough.
+The Bengals feel like Trent Taylor and Stanley Morgan is enough.
 And while Thomas is the most surprising of the group, as one of three vested veterans cut along with edge Noah Spence and safety Trayvon Henderson, he could re-sign immediately.
 Thomas doesn’t need to clear waivers.
 He’s a free agent and can re-sign anywhere, including with the Bengals, which is the hope of Zac Taylor and personnel chief Duke Tobin.

 “I think anytime where in the past we’ve kept anywhere from 5-7 receivers there’s a lot of positions like that where guys are trying to do the number count and predict how many we’ll keep so it’s never fun breaking that news, but those guys have certainly had strong camps for us,” Taylor said.
 “They do what we ask them to do.
 I think Troy (Walters) does a really good job managing that group and helping all those guys get better and they understand that.
 Certainly, if the practice squad works out for those guys, we’ll willingly continue to work with them.”